-- Monitoring industry advances and changes in technology related to customer care and related services as outlined in the OMA; and - Establishing and maintaining customer contact by means of call centers as outlined in the OMA.
+- Adopting new technologies to improve and minimize wait times for customer service, as outlined in Act 17-2019. - Managing all aspects of customer relationships in compliance with Applicable Law as outlined in the T&D OMA. - Monitoring industry advances and changes in technology related to customer care and related services as outlined in the T&D OMA; and - Establishing and maintaining customer contact by means of call centers as outlined in the T&D OMA.